đź“– Syllabus

 All homeworks must be submitted by 11:59PM Ann Arbor time on the due date to be considered on time.
 If you make a submission after the deadline, your assignment will be counted as late.

 In addition, your lowest 2 homework scores will be dropped from your final grade.
 This means that you can miss up to 2 homeworks for any reason and still earn a full homework score.
-You do not use up any slip days on homeworks you donât submit, e.g. if you choose not to submit Homework 2, it costs you 0 slip days.

 Regrade Requests

-Some homework problems will be graded automatically by the autograder.
+Some programming problems will be graded automatically by the autograder.
 If you believe that the autograder has made a mistake in grading your homework, send the instructor an email, again, within one week of the grades being released.
-Note that itâs rare that something is wrong with the autograder, and if thatâs the case, weâll typically fix the necessary test cases and re-run the autograder for the entire class.
+Note that it’s rare that something is wrong with the autograder, and if that’s the case, we’ll typically fix the necessary test cases and re-run the autograder for the entire class.

 Office Hours

-In a theoretical class such as this one, itâs important to make good use of office hours.
+In a theoretical class such as this one, it’s important to make good use of office hours.
 Homework assignments will be challenging, so you should plan to attend office hours at least once a week.
-Even if you donât have specific questions, you will likely get a lot out of conversing about the material and hearing othersâ questions.
-And even if youâve mastered the material, still come and say hi â take advantage of the fact that this is a relatively small class.
+And even if you’ve mastered the material, still come and say hi – take advantage of the fact that this is a relatively small class.

 Exams